DONBAS: Luhansk: Armed raids, worship bans, fines

 Ukrainian Baptist Union "banned"

 On 26 July, the LPR State Security Ministry announced on its website that it had banned the "destructive activity of the extremist religious organisation the All-Ukrainian Union of Evangelical Christian/Baptist Churches".
-The Ministry claimed that the Baptist Union "with its headquarters in Kiev" had refused to submit to compulsory state registration locally.
+The Ministry claimed that the Baptist Union "with its headquarters in Kyiv" had refused to submit to compulsory state registration locally.

 The Ministry complained that local leaders under the Baptist Union had "organised and conducted mass events" in violation of the local May 2015 Decree on mass events and Articles 17 and 18 of the local Religion Law.